base/web/README.md

 1. Ensure that `nvm` is [installed](https://github.com/nvm-sh/nvm#install--update-script).
 2. Clone the repository.
 3. If `nvm` doesn't auto-load the Node.js environment when changing to the repo directory, run `nvm use`.
 4. Enable Yarn by running `corepack enable`.
+If the yarn command is still unavailable after enabling Corepack, run corepack prepare yarn@stable --activate to install and activate a Yarn version.

 ## Getting started